‘Teen Mom 2’ Dad Javi Marroquin Is Ready For A Baby Girl With Girlfriend Lauren Comeau

 “I’m ready when she’s ready,” Marroquin told the magazine on March 6.
 “But she’s not ready.”

-Marroquin and Comeau struck up a romance with one another in July 2017 but weeks later, they parted ways and Marroquin began dating his Teen Mom 2 co-star, Briana DeJesus.
-Then, in early 2018, after a split from DeJesus in Miami, Marroquin reconciled his relationship with Comeau and shortly thereafter, they confirmed they were expecting their first child together.
+Marroquin and Comeau struck up a romance with one another in July of 2017, but weeks later, they parted ways.
+Marroquin then began dating his Teen Mom 2 co-star, Briana DeJesus.
+Then, in early 2018, after a split from DeJesus in Miami, Marroquin reconciled his relationship with Comeau.

+Shortly thereafter, they confirmed that they were expecting their first child together.

-Marroquin also shares an older son, five-year-old Lincoln Marshall, with ex-wife Kailyn Lowry, who he was married to from 2012 to 2016.
+Marroquin also shares an older son, five-year-old Lincoln Marshall, with ex-wife Kailyn Lowry.
+Marroquin was married to Lowry from 2012 to 2016.

-“We are still trying for that girl!
-We want that girl,” Marroquin continued to the magazine.
-“Eli is a handful for now, we will take our time.
-I think we said next year, we’ll try next year.”
+As for when Marroquin and Comeau are thinking of starting a family, he said Eli is a handful at the moment but that he and Comeau are looking forward to having another child sometime next year.

-In May of last year, at the time they announced their baby news, Marroquin explained to his fans and followers why they had decided to keep Comeau’s pregnancy to themselves for so long and in his post, he said there were a lot of different reasons why he stepped back from the spotlight after rekindling his relationship with Comeau.
+In May of last year — at the time they announced their baby news — Marroquin explained to his fans and followers why they had decided to keep Comeau’s pregnancy to themselves for so long.
+In his post, he said there were a lot of different reasons why he stepped back from the spotlight after rekindling his relationship with Comeau.

 “I was sad I couldn’t share the good news because I was afraid of what people would say,” he admitted.